socielo/blackjack/README.md

  - Minimum Deposit $10.00
  - Minimum Bet $5.00
  - Natural blackjack pays 3/2
- - Dealer stand on soft 17
+ - Dealer stands on soft 17
- - If you draw 5 cards you automatically win
+ - If you draw 5 cards and don't bust, you automatically win
- - If you have an ace and the total value of your hand exceeds 21, then all aces in your hand are automatically         converted to 1s
+ - If you have an ace and the total value of your hand exceeds 21, then all aces in your hand are  converted to 1s
  - All rules are applicable to the dealer as well